geopm/geopm/service/integration/README.md

 -------------------------

-The tests in this directory do not use any of the tools provided by `libgeopm` or `libgeopmpolicy`.
-Integration tests for `libgeopm` and `libgeopmpolicy` derived features are located in `geopm/integration/test`.
+The tests in this directory do not use any of the tools provided by `libgeopm`.
+Integration tests for `libgeopm` derived features are located in `geopm/integration/test`.
 Some of these tests may use the GEOPM service on a system where it is required.

 The unit tests for the C++ files in `geopm/service/src` are located in `geopm/service/test`.
 The unit tests for the C++ files in `geopm/src`